ACTIVmap/svg-to-stl/README.md

 * [three.js] - For WebGL rendering of a 3D scene
 * [d3-threeD] - For converting SVG paths into three.js geometries
 * [martinez] - For clipping shapes preserving only visible parts
+* [rbush] - For efficient intersections and proximity detections
 * [flatten.js] - For applying all heirarchical transforms in an SVG to its paths
 * [ThreeCSG] - For [Constructive Solid Geometry] support
 * [STLExporter] - For converting a three.js geometry into an ASCII STL file